-\ \ \ \ \ \ \
+(1) Criminal offender.-

 CHAPTER 3-LOCAL PROVISIONS

 SEC.
 231. GRANTS AND CONTRACTS FOR ELIGIBLE PROVIDERS.

-(a) Grants and Contracts.-\ \ \

-(b) \ \ \

-(1) Adult education and literacy services, including [work-place literacy services] workplace literacy programs.
+(a) Grants and Contracts.- - (b) REQUIRED LOCAL ACTIVITIES.- - (1) Adult education and literacy services, including [workplace literacy services workplace literacy programs.

-(2) Family literacy services.

 (3) English [literacy] language acquisition programs.

-\ \ \ \ \ \ \ (e) Considerations.-In awarding grants or contracts under this section, the eligible agency shall consider- (1) the degree to which the eligible provider wil (1) the degree to which the eligible provider will establish measurable goals for participant [outcomes] to be achieved annually on the core indicators of performance and employment performance indicators described in section 212(b)(2); \ \ \ \ \ \ \ [(3) the commitment of the eligible provider to serve individuals in the community who are most in need of literacy services, including individuals who are low-income or have minimal literacy skills;] (3) the commitment of the eligible provider to be responsive to local needs and to serve individuals in the community who were identified by the assessment as most in need of adult literacy services, including individuals who are low-income, have minimal literacy skills, have learning disabilities, or have limited English proficiency; (4) whether or not the program- - (A) is of sufficient intensity and duration for participants to achieve substantial learning gains; and - (B) uses instructional practices [, such as phonemic awareness, systematic phonics, fluency, and reading comprehension that research has proven to be effective in teaching individuals to read;], such as" and all that follows through the semicolon and inserting "that include the essential components of reading instruction: - (5) whether the activities are built on a strong foundation of [research] the most rigorous research available and effective educational practice; \ \ \ \ \ \ \ (7) whether the activities provide learning in real life contexts, when appropriate and based on the most rigorous research available, to ensure that an individual has the skills needed to compete in the workplace and exercise the rights and responsibilities of citizenship; \ \ \ \ \ \ \ (9) whether the activities coordinate with other available education, job-training, and social service resources in the community, such as by establishing strong links with elementary schools and secondary schools, postsecondary educational institutions, one-stop centers, job training programs, and social service agencies; (10) whether the activities offer flexible schedules and coordination with Federal, State, and local support services (such as child care [and transportation] transportation, mental health services, and case management) that are necessary to enable individuals, including individuals with disabilities or other special needs, to attend and complete programs; (11) whether the activities maintain a high-quality information management system that has the capacity to report measurable participant outcomes and to monitor program performance against the [eligible agency] performance measures established by the eligible agency; [and] (12) whether the local communities have a demonstrated need for additional English [literacy programs.] language acquisition programs and civics education programs; (13) the capacity of the eligible provider to produce information on performance results, including enrollments and measurable participant outcomes; (14) whether reading, writing, speaking, mathematics, and English language acquisition instruction provided by the eligible provider are based on the best practices derived from the most rigorous research available; (15) whether the eligible provider's applications of technology and services to be provided are sufficient to increase the amount and quality of learning and lead to measurable learning gains within specified time periods; and (16) the capacity of the eligible provider to serve adult learners with learning disabilities.
+(e) Considerations.- (1) the degree to which the eligible provider will establish measurable goals for participant outcomes to be achieved annually on the core indicators of performance and employment performance indicators described in section 212(b)(2); (2) [(3) the commitment of the eligible provider to serve individuals in the community who are most in need of literacy services, including individuals who are low-income or have minimal literacy skills; (3) the commitment of the eligible provider to be responsive to local needs and to serve individuals in the community who were identified by the assessment as most in need of adult literacy services, including individuals who are low-income, have minimal literacy skills, have learning disabilities, or have limited English proficiency; (4) whether or not the program- (A) (B) uses instructional practices[, such as phonemic awareness, systematic phonics, fluency, and reading comprehension that research has proven to be effective in teaching individuals to read; that include the essential components of reading instruction; (5) whether the activities are built on a strong foundation of [research] the most rigorous research available, including scientifically based research, and effective educational practice;

+(9) whether the activities coordinate with other available education, job training, and social service resources in the community, such as by establishing strong links with elementary schools and secondary schools, postsecondary educational institutions, one-stop centers, job training programs, and social service agencies; (10) whether the activities offer flexible schedules and coordination with Federal, State, and local support services (such as child care and [transportation], transportation, mental health services, and case management) that are necessary to enable individuals, including individuals with disabilities or other special needs, to attend and complete programs; (11) whether the activities maintain a high-quality information management system that has the capacity to report measurable participant outcomes and to monitor program performance against the [eligible agency] performance measures established by the eligible agency; [and] (12) whether the local communities have a demonstrated need for additional English [literacy programs.] language acquisition programs and civics education programs; (13) the capacity of the eligible provider to produce information on performance results, including enrollments and measurable participant outcomes; (14) whether reading, writing, speaking, mathematics, and English language acquisition instruction provided by the eligible provider are based on the best practices derived from the most rigorous research available and appropriate, including scientifically based research that is available and appropriate; (15) whether the eligible provider's applications of technology and services to be provided are sufficient to increase the amount and quality of learning and lead to measurable learning gains within specified time periods; and (16) the capacity of the eligible provider to serve adult learners with learning disabilities.